jubril-adeyi/terraform-mini-project/README.md

 * Configuration of an Apache web-server with HTML content that identifies the hostname of each server; This is to demonstrate the load balancer functioning.
 # Prerequisites

-* AWS account IAM credentials with necessary permisions for provision resources
+* AWS account, IAM credentials with necessary permissions to provision resources
 * AWS CLI Installed on your machine
 * Terraform Installed on your machine
 * Ansible Installed on your machine